Ohio Bobcats men's basketball: 2001–2008: Tim O'Shea

 A new era in Ohio basketball began in 2001 when Boston College assistant Tim O'Shea became the Bobcats' 15th head coach.
 His teams featured Patrick Flomo, Brandon Hunter and Steve Esterkamp and saw the creation The Convo's new student section, the O Zone.
 Hunter was drafted by the Boston Celtics in the second round of the 2003 draft.
 Esterkamp continues to play professionally overseas as well.

 In the 2004–2005 season Ohio went 13–1 in The Convo and won 13 of their final 17 games.
 The team defeated Marshall, Kent State, and Miami in the preliminary rounds of the MAC tournament before scoring an 80–79 overtime victory over Buffalo in the championship to earn an NCAA tournament berth.
 Despite a second-half comeback against the Southeastern Conference champion Florida, the Bobcats' season ended in the first round.

 The 2005–2006 'Cats proved successful as well, posting a 19–11 record with wins over teams such as Rhode Island and Samford, and a close loss to Kentucky.
 The 2006–2007 team also posted 19 wins, with a final record of 19–13.
-A 20 win campaign was had in the 2007–2008 season, including notable non-conference wins over Maryland, St. John's, George Mason, and Bucknell.
+A 20 win campaign happened in the 2007–2008 season, including notable non-conference wins over Maryland, St. John's, George Mason, and Bucknell.
 The team was extended an invite to the College Basketball Invitational, where the Bobcats advanced to the second round.

 On June 23, 2008, O'Shea announced he was leaving the Bobcats team to become head coach at Bryant University.